Gold Member, Machine Learning Overview

 autoencoder.compile(loss="mse", optimizer=optimizer)

-This autoencoder is trained to minimize the reconstruction error using Mean Squared Error (MSE) loss and a Stochastic Gradient Descent (SGD) optimizer.
-The architecture is basic, with a single layer for both the encoder and the decoder.
+This autoencoder minimizes the reconstruction error using Mean Squared Error (MSE) loss and a Stochastic Gradient Descent (SGD) optimizer.
+The architecture is simple, consisting of a single layer for both the encoder and decoder.

 Training the Autoencoder